source-foundry/Slice-docs/content/docs/_index.md

 ## Important considerations when you slice

 Slice output fonts are considered `derivatives of the original variable font software`.
-Licensed font users should understand the conditions of their font software license before compiling derivative fonts with the Slice application.
+Licensed font users should understand the conditions of their font software license before compiling derivative fonts with the application.